ibm-cloud-security/appid-serversdk-nodejs/README.md

 	saveUninitialized: true
 }));

-// if you plan on explicilty stating cookie usage with sameSite attribute, set the values to either "Strict", "Lax" or "None" only.
+// if you plan on explicitly stating cookie usage with "sameSite" attribute, set the values to either "Strict", "Lax" or "None" only.

 // Use static resources from /samples directory app.use(express.static("samples"));